Syllabus

 Homework (45%)

 Assignments include a mix of applied and programmatic problems.
-Your total homework score sums your best homework scores (as a percentage) after removing the one lowest score (of minimum 50%).
 You may discuss homework problems with classmates but each student must submit their own original work.
 Cheating warrants an “F” on the assignment.
 Turning in substantively identical homework solutions counts as cheating.

 Late homework is accepted with a 0.5% deduction per hour, up to 48-hours – no exceptions.
 Technical issues while submitting are not grounds for extension.
 No submissions will be accepted 48-hours after the due date.
 Graders score what is submitted and will not follow up if the file is incorrect, incomplete, or corrupt.
 It is your responsibility to ensure you submit the correct files and that they are accessible.

 The exam tests your ability to apply major principles, demonstrate conceptual understanding, and requires writing code.
-It occurs during week 12 (tentative).
+It occurs during week 9 (tentative).
 You are expected to bring a scientific (non-graphing) calculator.
-You may use a single 8.5”x11” reference sheet (front and back OK).
+You may use both-sides of one 3.5” x 5” reference card.
 You may not use any additional resources.

 Course Grade